patriciof3/news_analysis_drugtrafficking/README.md

 Having assembled a dataframe with these results I preprocess the content of the articles to prepare ir for a topic modeling.
 With "spacy", stopwords are eliminated and lemmatization achieved.
 Then I use CountVectorizer from sklearn to vectorize the content and finally I use the component LatentDirichletAllocation from sklearn.decomposition to perform the topic modeling.

 In this repository I also uploaded two html files containing the results from the topic modeling plotted by the library pyLDAvis.
-The two files correspond to two different media oulets, and are interesting to visualize how the media coverage focused on different aspects of drug trafficking.
+The two files correspond to two different media oulets (ellitoral; ellitoral.com / p12; pagina12.com.ar), and are interesting to visualize how the media coverage focused on different aspects of drug trafficking.